 It’s also worth remembering that a KitchenAid stand mixer can either have a DC or AC motor.

 One of the latest additions to the KitchenAid line-up, the Artisan Mini, comes with the smallest motor of the lot, clocking in at 250 watts.
 However, because this is a DC motor, it generates the same amount of torque as the regular Artisan Series, which has a 325 Watt AC motor.
 The Artisan is really designed as an all-around home kitchen workhorse and can perform most baking or cooking tasks with ease.

 If you’re looking to compare the Classic vs Artisan KitchenAid motor, then the Classic series mixers have a smaller 275 watt AC motor.
 This is the same for the Classic Plus and Deluxe models.
 Because of this, these mixers will produce slightly less torque than the Artisan series and can struggle with larger quantities of stiffer batters.

 When it comes to mid-range motors, the Professional 5 and 600 are your choices.
 They have a 525 watt and 575 watt AC motor respectively, making them ideal for the frequent home bakers who make large batches or work with heavier batters and dense dough.

-For the high-end, bowl lift models, the Commercial and Pro-Line pack the powerful motors of them all, both using a beefy DC motor capable of producing a whopping 1.3hp.
+For the high-end, bowl lift models, the Commercial and Pro-Line pack the most powerful motors of them all, both using a beefy DC motor capable of producing a whopping 1.3hp.
 These are heavy-duty machines meant for home baking in large quantities or commercial kitchen businesses.